PaulisMatrix/paulismatrix.github.io/content/posts/localhost over https using Caddy.md

 [Caddy docs](https://caddyserver.com/docs/automatic-https) for reference :
 ```
-To serve non-public sites over HTTPS, Caddy generates its own certificate authority (CA) and uses it to sign certificates.
+To serve non-public sites over HTTPS, Caddy generates its own Certificate Authority (CA) and uses it to sign certificates.

 The trust chain consists of a root and intermediate certificate.